We are introduced to a group of artists who call themselves 'The Mural Company'. They are: Mark Renn; Steve Field; and Paula Woof.

 Next we visit Hockley Port in Birmingham, a site where the Mural Company are currently employed by Cut Boat Folk Ltd to produce a series of large murals.
 We see the artists planning their work; in meetings with the site owners; demonstrating their grid scaling system which enables them to convert their designs to the sizes required; and examples of their finished work which has an industrial heritage theme.

-To contrast with the work of The Mural Company we next visit the annual Nottingham Goose Fair held at Forest Fields to see the use of mural art in the context of fairground decoration.
+To contrast with the work of The Mural Company we next visit the annual Nottingham Goose Fair held on the Forest Recreation Ground to see the use of mural art in the context of fairground decoration.
 We are introduced to Geoff Weedon and Richard Ward who have compiled a book of fairground art.
 They are interviewed and provide a commentary on the artwork of the fair's rides.
 They are critical of modern fairground decoration and talk about the death of traditional art.

 Anthony Harris, Chairman of the Midlands section of the Showman's Guild is interviewed about the need for decoration on fairground attractions.